hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/3100-table.md

 # TABLE

 TABLE is the most commonly-used data aggregation functions in ECL.
-It creates a new dataset in memory while workunit is running.
-The new table inherits the implicit rationality the recordset has (if any), unless the optional expression is used to perform aggregation.
-There are two forms  of Table usage:
+It creates a new dataset in memory while a workunit is running.
+There are two forms of TABLE usage:

 Vertical Slice form, which there is no expression parameter specified.
 The number of rows/records in the input record-set is equal to the number of records produced.